Stokely Carmichael: All-African People's Revolutionary Party

 For the final 30 years of his life, Kwame Ture was devoted to the All-African People's Revolutionary Party (A-APRP).
 His mentor Nkrumah had many ideas for unifying the African continent, and Ture extended the scope of these ideas to the entire African diaspora.
 He was a Central Committee member during his association with the A-APRP and made many speeches on the party's behalf.

-Ture did not simply study with Sékou Touré and Kwame Nkrumah.
+Ture did not simply study with Touré and Nkrumah.
 The latter had been designated honorary co-president of Guinea after he was deposed by the US-backed coup in Ghana.
 Ture worked overtly and covertly to "Take Nkrumah Back to Ghana" (according to the movement's slogan).
 He became a member of the Democratic Party of Guinea (PDG), the revolutionary ruling party.
 He sought Nkrumah's permission to launch the All-African People's Revolutionary Party (A-APRP), which Nkrumah had called for in his book Handbook of Revolutionary Warfare.
 After several discussions, Nkrumah gave his blessing.

 Ture was convinced that the A-APRP was needed as a permanent mass-based organization in all countries where people of African descent lived.
 For the last decades of his life, a period often ignored by popular media, Ture worked full-time as an organizer of the party.
 He spoke on its behalf on several continents, at college campuses, community centers, and other venues.
 He was instrumental in strengthening ties between the African/Black liberation movement and several revolutionary or progressive organizations, both African and non-African.
 Notable among them were the American Indian Movement (AIM) of the United States, New Jewel Movement (Grenada), National Joint Action Committee (NJAC) of Trinidad and Tobago, Palestine Liberation Organization (PLO), the Pan Africanist Congress (South Africa) and the Irish Republican Socialist Party.

 Routinely, Ture was regarded as the leader of the A-APRP, but his only titles were "Organizer" and Central Committee member.
 Beginning in the mid-1970s, the A-APRP began each May to sponsor African Liberation Day (ALD), a continuation of the African Freedom Day Nkrumah began in 1958 in Ghana.
-Although the party was involved in or was primary or co-sponsor of other ALD annual observances, marches, and rallies around the world, the best-known and largest event was held annually in Washington, DC, usually at Meridian Hill Park (also known as Malcolm X Park) at 16th and W Streets, NW.
+Although the party was involved in or was primary or co-sponsor of other ALD annual observances, marches, and rallies around the world, the best-known and largest event was held annually in Washington, D.C., usually at Meridian Hill Park (also known as Malcolm X Park) at 16th and W Streets, NW.